plblum/jivs/planning/ModelRulesService Design.md

 A validation target has a ModelRulesService.
 The ModelRulesService uses Builder.
 The Builder creates the configuration object tree.
-The ValidationManager consumes that configuration.
+The ValueHostsManager consumes that configuration.
-The ModelRulesService validates through ValidationManager, then applies business errors through ValidationManager.
+The ModelRulesService validates through ValueHostsManager, then applies business errors through ValueHostsManager.
 ```

 This gives overview-level documentation one mainstream structured path while preserving lower-level direct Builder usage.